Recon-Fuzz/recon-docs/src/tutorial/sample_project.md

 ## Testing for Monotonicity

-The contract power is monotonically increasing since there's no way to withdraw
+The contract power is monotonically increasing since there's no way to withdraw.

-Let's prove it with a global property and ghost variables
+Let's prove it with a global property and ghost variables.

-To keep things simple, let's just test on the current actor
+To keep things simple, let's just test on the current actor.

 Go to `BeforeAfter.sol` and add a way to fetch the power before and after: